jiajiabinx/jiajiabinx/README.md

 - 🌱 Currently working for Alibaba on its strategy team for US buyer growth
 - 🌱 I was also the technical co-founder of [Shamiri Health](https://www.shamirihealth.com/) and shipped our first mobile/web-based app as its sole backend engineer; I managed a team of front-end engineers/UX designers.
+Our work is published in [JMIR](https://pubmed.ncbi.nlm.nih.gov/42235059/)

 - 👯 Some other fun apps that I have done
   1. [Recylcomatron](https://github.com/jiajiabinx/recylcomatron) Robotics project - made a robot that can use computer vision to sort garbage